R O S E T T A S T O N E R E P L I C A S for sale

 MOST OF THE HISTORICAL / TECHNOLOGICAL CONTENT IS ON THIS PAGE

-© 2006-2009 Rosetta Classic, LLC.
+© 2006-NOW Rosetta Classic, LLC.
 All rights reserved.

-Anyone interested in the fields of archaeology,
+Anyone interested in archaeology,

-Egyptology, cryptology, publishing, geology, science,
+Egyptology, cryptology, publishing,

-writing, mathematics, translation work and/or languages
+mathematics, translation work and/or

-understands the significance of this famous artifact.
+significance of this famous artifact.

 The “Rosetta Stone," as it is known, has become a metaphor...